nearprotocol/stakewars/troubleshooting.md

 }

 ```
-The last line is not important, and you want to analyze the `Error:` line of the message.
-In this case, the error is `account nearkat does not exist while viewing`, so as a user you have to double-check the spelling of the account - or verify that you are looking on the right network as here I'm trying to find the user `nearkat` on TestNet and not BetaNet.
+Simply analyze the `Error:` line of the message.
+In this case, `account nearkat does not exist while viewing` means I'm trying to view the user `nearkat` on TestNet network and not BetaNet (as you can see in the `walletUrl` and `helperUrl` fields of the options).

-### 3. I get a `KeyNotFound` error if I try to use near-shell
+### 2.3.
+I get a `KeyNotFound` error if I try to use near-shell
 Your near-shell may not have the keys to operate on your account, showing an error similar to the one below:

 ```